 Never operate the rear vision monitor in the ON position for extended periods of time as this may result in an "image burn" on the monitor.

 For detailed operating and safety information, refer to the manufacturers user guide.

-- Camera/monitor system aids in the use of, but does not replace vehicle side/rear-view mirrors.
-Objects in camera/monitor view are closer than they appear.
-When - backing up, proceed cautiously and be prepared to stop.
+□ Objects in camera/monitor view are closer than they appear.
+When backing up, proceed cautiously and be prepared to stop.

 CAMPSITE HOOK-UP